robinozer/chefs-table/README.md

 __The Menu Page__

   - The menu opens in a new page and provides the visitor with a real-time screenshot of what options ara available at the restaurant.
+There is a menu for food followed by a drinks menu.
+The food menu has a section each for courses, and the drinks menu is divided has two sections.
+All sectinos in the menus are indicated by a line break.
-The visitor will get a clear idea about the food and drinks on offer, and be able to decide if they might like the food, which will aid them in making a decision about visiting the restaurant or not.
+  - The visitor will get a clear idea about the food and drinks on offer, and be able to decide if they might like the food, which will aid them in making a decision about visiting the restaurant or not.
   - The menu also shows the prices of the menu items, which is useful for the user as they will be able to make a decision about whether or not the restaurant is within price-range.
 The user can also put together a hypothetical meal in their mind and calculate how much a visit to the restaurant might cost.
 This also contributes to the decision making process.

       [SCREENSHOT OF MENU GOES HERE]

-- __The Booking Page__
+__The Booking Page__

   - The booking page contains a booking form as its main content.
 The booking form allows the visitor to book a table at the restaurant by entering and submitting the following information:
-    - name, e-mail address and phone number,
+    - name, e-mail address and phone number (required),
-    - desired date and time of the booking,
+    - desired date and time of the booking (required),
-    - number of adults and children attending,
+    - number of adults and children attending (required),
     - an optional message to the restaurant (e.g. to specify if the booking is for a birthday celebration).

       [SCREENSHOT OF BOOKING FORM GOES HERE]

+  __The Confirmation Page__
+  - Once the visitor fills in the required information and submits the form, they are redirected to the confirmation page.
+This page has the same format and styling as the other pages, with a confirmation message appearing on the hero image (for larger screen sizes).
+For smaller screen sizes, the message appears below the hero image.
+  - The confirmation message ensures the visitor that the booking form has been successfully submitted, so they can exit the page or continue exploring the other pages if they wish.

 ### Features Left to Implement